-Are you motivated?
+Are you motivated to lose weight?
 If so, by what?
-And is it enough to get you to your goal?
+Is it enough to get you to your goal?

-Let’s dive into these questions in this blog, because your source of motivation – or lack thereof – is the difference between success and failure.
+These are crucial questions to think through, have answers to, and even write down to look back at regularly because your source of motivation – or lack thereof – is the difference between success and failure over the long term.

-Achieving weight loss success – or really any type of success – requires a vision, goal and purpose.
+However, achieving long-term weight loss success, or any type of success (which we all want), requires a vision, goal and purpose.
 Without that motivation, you won’t go far.
 “Where there is no vision, the people perish” – Proverbs 29:18.
-If you know you want to lose weight, but aren’t sure why or what that will look like when you achieve it, you’ll lose steam real quick.
+If you know you want to lose weight, but aren’t sure why or what that will look like when you achieve it, you’ll lose steam quickly.
 Because let’s be real, trying to lose weight is no one’s idea of fun.

 Even if your goal is “fit into my size 4 pants”, that’s not enough.
 WHY do you need to fit into them?
 Why does it matter to you?

-We’re talking weight loss and health, but let’s pull back a minute and talk big picture.
-Let’s even get spiritual, because it’s all tied together.
+Let’s pull back a minute and talk big picture – let’s even get spiritual, because our physical, spiritual, mental, emotional health is all tied together.

 In the book of Matthew in the Bible, it says, “But seek first the kingdom of God and his righteousness, and all these things will be added to you.”